 The socks are made from Nylon, and they are very breathable.
 Their cuff is non-slip, and it will stay in place the entire time you are wearing them.
 And the diagonal and diamond knitting patterns of certain parts really help in providing arch support and alleviating pain strategic places.

 Do your feet swell up like balloons after flying?
 That’s because you’re sitting most of the time, and gravity is causing reduced blood flow in your lower extremities.
 Which causes swelling, pain, and in extreme cases, blood clots (sometimes referred to as deep vein thrombosis).

 Now, if you struggle with swollen feet after long flights, you definitely need a good pair of compression socks.
 They keep your legs nice and tight, which helps the blood circulate and stops it from pooling in one area.
 This in turn means that the swelling is reduced, and your feet feel pretty much the same as they always do.

 And I’m not only talking about 10+ hour flights.
 I’m talking about any flight longer than 3 hours, and even the shorter ones, if they make your feet swell.

 If your entire lower legs swell up when you fly, then your best bet are knee-length compression socks.
-They will keep the blood flowing in your lower legs, and reduce the amount of swelling.
+They will help with improved blood flow in your lower legs , and reduce the amount of swelling.
 But, they might be a bit uncomfortable in the summer days.
 Even though most of the socks that you see here are very breathable, it’s still not nice to wear thick, knee-length socks mid-July.